The Blues Brothers (film): Plot

 Jake Blues, a blues vocalist and petty criminal, is paroled from Joliet Prison after serving three years of a five-year sentence for armed robbery and is picked up by his brother Elwood in a battered former police car.
 Jake complains that Elwood is driving a police car, and Elwood demonstrates its capabilities by jumping an open drawbridge.
 They visit the Catholic orphanage where they were raised, and learn from Sister Mary Stigmata that it will be closed unless it pays $5,000 in property taxes.
 At the suggestion of their friend Curtis, they attend a sermon by the Reverend Cleophus James at the Triple Rock Baptist Church, where Jake has an epiphany: they can reform their band, the Blues Brothers, which disbanded while Jake was in prison, and raise the money to save the orphanage.

-That night, state troopers attempt to arrest Elwood for driving with a suspended license due to 116 parking tickets and 56 moving violations.
+That night, state troopers attempt to arrest Elwood for driving with a suspended license due to dozens of parking tickets and moving violations.
 The brothers escape after a car chase through the Dixie Square Mall.
-As the brothers arrive at the flophouse where Elwood lives, a mysterious woman fires a rocket launcher at them, which misses.
-The next morning, as the police arrive at the flophouse, the same woman detonates a bomb that demolishes the building, but leaves Jake and Elwood unharmed, saving them from arrest.
+As they arrive at the flophouse where Elwood lives, a mysterious woman fires a rocket launcher at them but misses.
+The next morning, as the police arrive at the flophouse, the same woman detonates a bomb that demolishes the building but leaves Jake and Elwood unharmed, saving them from arrest.

 Jake and Elwood begin tracking down members of the band.
-Five of them are performing as "Murph and the Magic Tones" at a deserted Holiday Inn lounge and quickly rejoin.
-Their trumpeter "Mr. Fabulous" turns them down as he is the maître d' at an expensive restaurant, but relents when the brothers dine with poor manners and threaten to become regular patrons.
-On their way to meet the final two members, the brothers find the road through Jackson Park blocked by a neo-Nazi American Socialist White People's Party demonstration on a bridge; Elwood runs them off the bridge into the East Lagoon.
+Five of them are performing as Murph and the Magic Tones at a deserted Holiday Inn lounge and quickly rejoin.
+Their trumpeter Mr. Fabulous turns them down as he is the maître d' at an expensive restaurant but relents when the brothers dine with poor manners and threaten to become regular patrons.
+On their way to meet the final two members, the brothers find the road through Jackson Park blocked by a neo-Nazi demonstration on a bridge; Elwood runs them off the bridge into the East Lagoon.
 The neo-Nazis swear revenge.
 The brothers find Matt "Guitar" Murphy, who now runs a soul food restaurant on Maxwell Street with his wife and "Blue Lou" Marini.
 Murphy's wife advises him against rejoining the band, to no avail.
-The group obtains instruments and equipment from Ray's Music Exchange in Calumet City, and Ray, "as usual", takes an IOU.
+The group obtains instruments and equipment from Ray's Music Exchange, and Ray, "as usual", takes an IOU.